 When to convert PDF to JPG

-Converting PDF pages to images is useful when you need to embed a PDF page into a Word document or presentation, share a single page on social media, upload to a website that only accepts images, or archive pages as photos.
+Converting PDF pages to images is useful when: you need to embed a PDF page into a Word document or PowerPoint presentation, share a single page on social media or messaging apps, upload to a website that only accepts images, archive specific pages as photos for quick visual reference, or create thumbnail previews of PDF documents for a website.

-- Click Convert — download individual images or all pages as a ZIP
+- Click Convert — download individual page images or all pages as a single ZIP file

 Which DPI should I choose?

 - 150 DPI — standard print quality.
-Good for most everyday uses
+Good for most everyday purposes — inserting into presentations, attaching to emails, standard-size prints.

 - 300 DPI — professional print quality.
-Use for any image you'll print at normal size
+Use for any image you'll print at normal document size where text and detail need to be crisp.

-- 600 DPI — archival or large-format.
+- 600 DPI — archival or large-format printing.
 Very large file sizes.
-Use when you need to zoom in on fine detail
+Use when you need to zoom in on fine detail or produce A3/poster-size prints.

 For most purposes, 150 DPI is the right choice — sharp on screen, small enough to share, good enough for standard printing.